dhellmann/pymotw/PyMOTW/Cookie/index.rst

     Cookie: integer=5; string_with_quotes="He said, \"Hello, World!\""

-The cookies are either available directly from the headers or, depending on your web server/framework, the HTTP_COOKIE environment variable.
+Depending on your web server and framework, the cookies are either available directly from the headers or the ``HTTP_COOKIE`` environment variable.
 To decode them, pass the string without the header prefix to the SimpleCookie when instantiating it, or use the load() method.

 .. include:: Cookie_parse.py
     :literal: